callumrollo/cmcrameri/README.md

 ### Extra instructions
 You can access all the core colourmaps from Fabio Crameri's list by `cm.<colormapname>`

-You can also use tab autocompletion on `cm` if your editor supports it
+You can use tab autocompletion on `cm` if your editor supports it

 For a reversed colourmap, append `_r` to the colourmap name